what3words/w3w-swift-wrapper/README.md

 #### Note:

-If you are using the Voice API on device, you should include Microphone permissions:
+If you are using this package's Voice API features on device, you should include Microphone permissions:

 <img src="Documentation/plist2.png" width="75%">